 During the past several years, the state’s health care resources have not kept up with the increasing population of women who have moved to Florida, a situation exacerbated by the massive influx of those affected by Hurricane Maria in 2017.

-In addition, when Florida opted out of expanding Medicaid coverage in 2018, it reduced another much-needed resource for undeserved women.
+In addition, when Florida opted out of expanding Medicaid coverage in 2018, it reduced another much-needed resource for underserved women.

 And, ironically, although many national charities choose southern Florida as a venue for fundraising events in the winter months, most of the money raised in Florida does not stay in Florida.